weaversa/cryptol-course/labs/Language/Basics.md

 ## Common Primitives

-Cryptol's `:help` command will provide a brief description of the primitives in the section by issuing `:help` (`:h` for short) followed by the name of the primitive.
+Again, Cryptol's `:help` command will provide a brief description of the primitives in the section by issuing `:help` followed by the name of the primitive.

 ### Collections of all `False` or all `True` bits